Bikeman868/NPL/docs/SYNTAX.md

 A process statement starts with the reserved word `process` within a `network` scope block, and is followed by at least one space, then the name of the process.
-If you just want to declare the process name, you can stop here, or you can add a scope block to define the process.
+If you just want to declare the process name, you can stop here, or you can add a scope block to define how the process handles messages.
 If defining the process, the opening `{` must be on the same line as the `process` reserved word.

 A process must be defined within the scope block of a `network` definition.

-A process definition comprises any number of `config`, `message`, `accept`, `internal` and `test` statements as defined below.
+A process definition comprises any number of `config`, `const`, `message`, `accept` and `test` statements as defined below.

 These are valid `process` statements: